-Fresh flowers instantly enliven any space, and especially so during festive seasons in the likes of Christmas, New Year’s, and Lunar New Year.
+Fresh flowers instantly enliven any space, and especially so during festive seasons of reunion and family gatherings, such as Hari Raya.

-In fact, since Work From Home (WFH) became a norm, some households even subscribe to fresh flower subscriptions to create calm, productive home environments to work and live in.
+In fact, the floral industry in Singapore has progressed since Work From Home (WFH) became a norm.
+Some households even subscribe to fresh flower subscriptions to create calm, productive home environments to work and live in.

 Bring a jacket along if you think you’ll be browsing for a bit.
 In most nurseries in Singapore, flowers are kept in cold rooms.